-15 Ways RTLS Disrupts Manufacturing Processes—for the Better
+15 Ways UWB RTLS Disrupts Manufacturing Processes—for the Better

-Have you ever thought about what work was like before the telephone was a thing?
-Most of today’s workforce will remember days before broadband internet.
+Have you ever thought about what work was like before the computer was a thing?
+Most of today’s younger workforce won’t remember days before broadband internet.
 It’s likely that future generations will wonder about a time before work-from-home was feasible.

 Additional Reading: 25 Ways Real-Time Location Systems (RTLS) Solve Real-World Problems.